 he local residents and other concerned citizens of Johannesburg have taken on the responsibility for the restoration and development of the park and have taken on the mission of restoring it and developing it to become a world class city park.
-In this regard it is similar to the history of New York's Central Park which suffered decay during the 1970s from neglect, over utilisation and an attitude of 'anything goes'.
+In this regard it is similar to the history of New York's Central Park which, during the 1970s, suffered decay from neglect, over utilisation and an attitude of the City managers of 'anything goes'.
 Central Park became a dustbowl of drugs, crime and grime and was avoided at all costs by the local New Yorkers.
-In 1980, the people of New York decided that they wished to reclaim their park to create a conservancy for the purpose of restoring that park.
+In 1980, the people of New York decided to reclaim their park.
+To do this they first created a conservancy and appointed a manager to coordinate the resources of the community for the purpose of restoring the park.
 Through the combined and dedicated efforts of the people of New York, Central Park is today one of the most renowned parks of the world.
 Central Park of New York thus became a working model of the type of park and the manner in which it is administered, that could be used for the development of the Zoo Lake Park.

 The Board has acknowledged that the governance of the company is extremely important if it is to be accepted and trusted by the City of Johannesburg and potential donors.
 Accordingly as part of that responsibility, the Board has accepted and committed the company to the values as set out by The Independent Code of Governance for Non-Profit Organisations in South Africa.
 The company's annual financial statements are audited by an independent firm of auditors and are available to the public on request.